 Payette is the county seat and is the largest of the three cities in Payette County, population 7,414.
 Payette was originally settled as a railroad camp and called Boomerang for the log boom on the Payette River.

 Fruitland, population 5,136 was named after the apple orchards that surround the community and its slogan is “The Big Apple of Idaho”.

 New Plymouth, population 1,515 was founded by William E. Smythe, who platted the town in a horseshoe shape with its open end facing north toward the railroad and the river.
 New Plymouth is known for its irrigation systems and still has two working waterwheels.

 The three-member Board of County Commissioners is the governing body of Payette County.

-All Payette County offices will be closed for Memorial Day, Monday, May 27, 2019.
+All Payette County offices will be closed Monday, November 11, 2019, for Veterans Day.